 At this stage, it’s only offering lunch and dinner, though breakfast might also be on the cards once the team has found their, erm, feet (pun intended).
-And, you’ll surely be interested in its brilliant Winter 2017 specials!

 As a nose-to-tail restaurant, the menu bears a strongly meaty emphasis, featuring beef and lamb, as well as seafood.
-Expect mussels with bacon and cider, mint-and pork terrine, fresh bread-and-octopus salad; and beef-and-kidney pudding.
-Partly inspired by the French style of preparing farm-to-fork food, the experimental menu will change its offerings daily.
+Expect mussels with bacon and cider, mint-and pork terrine; fresh bread-and-octopus salad; and beef-and-kidney pudding.
+Partly inspired by the French style of preparing farm-to-fork food, the experimental menu changes its offerings daily.
 Chef Giles realises that the nose-to-tail concept is quite something for diners to digest, so he wants to educate the public on this way of cooking (and eating) by showing that there’s for nothing to fear – no matter which parts of the animal are used.

 On the dessert menu, expect delicious dishes such as poached guavas, chocolate pots and plum pavlova, to name but a few mouth-watering treats.